aloha-fim/kam_second/README.md

 ## 🚀 Project Overview

 Swiss Analytics goes beyond traditional marathon metrics.
 While most marathon apps focus on physical performance like running time, we emphasize the mental journey of running a marathon.
-Inspired by a personal challenge, the app combines inspirational quotes with marathon data to help runners overcome mental hurdles.
+Inspired by a personal challenge from a biking accident, the app combines inspirational quotes with marathon data to help runners overcome mental hurdles.

 ## 🌐 Access the App